Introduction

 We uphold the highest standard of professional conduct in our business dealings, acting with integrity and demonstrating the fair, equal and humane treatment of all people.

 The Code of Ethics set out by the ICAEW (the Institute of Chartered Accountants in England and Wales) applies to our business.
-Our partners and our people are required to comply with this Code and to avoid any direct or indirect harassment, victimisation or discrimination of colleagues, suppliers or other third parties.
+Our partners and people are required to comply with this Code and to avoid any direct or indirect harassment, victimisation or discrimination of colleagues, suppliers or other third parties.
 Such behaviour may be deemed as gross misconduct which could result in serious disciplinary action and/or dismissal.

 Discriminatory behaviour, victimisation and harassment is also governed by the Equality Act 2010, which makes such practices unlawful.